Geborgen/nordic-souls/README.md

 2. Click `Properties`
 3. Under `General`, set `Language` to `English`

+> [!WARNING]
-If your Steam library is in Program Files, refer to [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) guide to move it elsewhere.
+> If your Steam library is in Program Files, refer to [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) guide to move it elsewhere.
 Do not install do default Windows folders (Desktop, Documents, Downloads, etc.) as this will cause issues.

-As mentioned earlier, your game version on Steam should be `1.6.1170`.
-If you updated the game from a previous version, the list may fail to install and the log might mentioned CC content.
-For backend reasons, updating from a previous version of the game will not work, and you must delete and reinstall Skyrim.
+> [!CAUTION]
+> There is no workaround for a pirated copy of Skyrim, or pirated Creation Club content.
+If you ask for support with anything pirated, you will be banned.

 #### Installing CC Content

 If you have not bought the Anniversary Edition DLC before, please do so.
 The list will not install without it.

+> [!WARNING]
-Additionally, you should not verify file integrity through Steam, or wrong versions of certain CC mods will be downloaded, causing installation to fail.
+> You should not verify file integrity through Steam.
+This will cause the wrong version of the Rare Curios creation to download, causing the installation to fail.

 If you have Anniversary Edition and a fresh copy of Skyrim installed, and have yet to install Creation Club content, please perform the following steps:
 1. Launch the game from Steam, and ignore any pop-ups about settings in the launcher.
 Run the game to get to the title screen.